 Copyrighting your graffiti artwork falls into a very grey area and brings in a few legal issues.
 If you are painting onto someone else’s property without permission then this can be considered as vandalism.
-If you try to copyright it then you’re just admitting to an offence and are open to the consequences.
+If you try to copyright it then you’re just admitting to an offense and are open to the consequences.
 If you have been granted permission by the owner and can prove this (ideally in writing), then technically copyrighting the artwork is achievable and a wise choice to make.

 This is all a very interesting and exciting aspect of the future of graffiti, however, as soon as legalities are brought into the equation then it tends to become a little off-putting to some but in my opinion, well worth the potential returns.

-Selling art for cryptocurrency rather than centralised currency like pounds and dollars (AKA ‘Fiat’ Currency) could be seen as an investment to artists.
+Selling art for cryptocurrency rather than a centralized currency like pounds and dollars (AKA ‘Fiat’ Currency) could be seen as an investment to artists.
 They could sell a piece of art for £/$1,000 worth of Bitcoin or TRON but that same amount of crypto could be worth far more in days, months or years.
-On the flip side it could be worth far less so this certainly needs to be taken into consideration.
-This brings into equation, once the seller has received the crypto from the buyer, do they hold (AKA ‘Hodl‘) for the long term or do they transfer to fiat currency immediately?
+On the flip side, it could be worth far less so this certainly needs to be taken into consideration.
+This brings into an equation, once the seller has received the crypto from the buyer, do they hold (AKA ‘Hodl‘) for the long term or do they transfer to fiat currency immediately?

 As I write this article, The Dadiani Fine Art Gallery in Mayfair, London is hosting Requiem for the Emblem of Power; the first exhibition in the world to solely accept cryptocurrency for the sale of art.
-This is amazing promotion for Bitcoin which is being accepted in the exhibition.
+This is an amazing promotion for Bitcoin which is being accepted in the exhibition.

 I personally think that the advantages far outweigh the disadvantages for the use of crypto compared to current fiat money.
-It just seems very fitting to use decentralised currency that’s not in the hands of a bank or government to trade graffiti art which is often a very anti-establishment art form.
+It just seems very fitting to use a decentralized currency that’s not in the hands of a bank or government to trade graffiti art which is often a very anti-establishment art form.

 Having a platform for potential new customers to get immediate access to the artist is a brilliant thing.
 This could spur artists on to do this on a more regular basis and turn it into a career.
-The potential is there, the tools just need to be utilised.
+The potential is there, the tools just need to be utilized.